 THIS SITE IS PROVIDED BY RAINN ON AN "AS IS" AND "AS AVAILABLE" BASIS.
 RAINN MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THIS SITE OR THE INFORMATION INCLUDED ON THIS SITE.
 YOU EXPRESSLY AGREE THAT YOUR USE OF THIS SITE IS AT YOUR SOLE RISK.
 RAINN DOES NOT WARRANT THAT THE INFORMATION IN THIS SITE IS ACCURATE, RELIABLE, OR CORRECT, THAT THIS SITE WILL BE AVAILABLE AT ANY PARTICULAR TIME OR LOCATION, OR THAT THE SITE IS FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.

-INFORMATION AND ADVICE PROVIDED THROUGH THE STREET HARASSMENT HOTLINE IS NOT INTENDED AND SHALL NOT CONSTITUTE PROFESSIONAL COUNSELING.
+INFORMATION AND ADVICE PROVIDED THROUGH THE [Org Hotline Name] IS NOT INTENDED AND SHALL NOT CONSTITUTE PROFESSIONAL COUNSELING.
 ONLINE SESSIONS MAY BE CONDUCTED BY STAFFERS (INCLUDING VOLUNTEERS) WHO ARE NOT PROFESSIONALS AND MAY NOT BE AUTHORIZED TO PROVIDE COUNSELING SERVICES IN CERTAIN STATES.
 ONLINE SESSIONS ARE NOT A SUBSTITUTE FOR PROFESSIONAL COUNSELING SERVICES.
-THE INFORMATION CONTAINED ON RAINN.ORG AND THE STREET HARASSMENT HOTLINE IS NOT INTENDED OR IMPLIED TO CONSTITUTE MEDICAL ADVICE, DIAGNOSIS OR TREATMENT.
+THE INFORMATION CONTAINED ON RAINN.ORG AND THE SAFESPORT HELPLINE IS NOT INTENDED OR IMPLIED TO CONSTITUTE MEDICAL ADVICE, DIAGNOSIS OR TREATMENT.
 IN ADDITION, NOTHING ON THIS SITE IS INTENDED TO CONSTITUTE LEGAL ADVICE.

 If you need professional services or counseling, please call the National Sexual Assault Hotline at 800-656-4673 to discuss how to locate a legally-certified professional.

-RAINN makes no representation that materials on the rainn.org website and the Street Harassment Hotline are appropriate or available for use in locations outside the United States.
+RAINN makes no representation that materials on the rainn.org website and the SafeSport Helpline are appropriate or available for use in locations outside the United States.
 Access to this site from countries or territories where such access is illegal is prohibited.
 Those who choose to access this site outside the United States do so on their own initiative, and are responsible for compliance with local laws.

 You agree that your use of this site, this Agreement and any disputes relating thereto shall be governed in all respects by the laws of the District of Columbia.
 Any dispute relating to this Agreement shall be resolved solely in the courts located in the District of Columbia.
-Please contact RAINN at 202-544-1034, or firstname.lastname@example.org, if you have any questions about our website or this Website User Agreement.
+Thank you for visiting rainn.org.
+Please contact RAINN at 202-544-1034 , or email@example.com if you have any questions about our website or this Website User Agreement.